 This large 7-quart slow cooker is large enough to prepare a 6-pound chicken or a 4-pound roast.
 This really is one-pot cooking with a slow cooker that can prepare complete meals.
-There is also a wrap-around heating element for even heating.
+There is also a wrap-around heating element for heating the porcelain pot.

-The slow cooker is totally programmable with times ranging from 30 minutes to 18 hours.
+The slow cooker is totally programmable with times ranging from 30 minutes to 18 hours, which is a long period of time.
 There are low, high, and warm heat settings, after cooking it automatically reverts to the warm setting.
-The timer also has a countdown feature so you know how long there is to go for cooking the meal.
+The timer also has a countdown feature so you know how long there is to go to cook the meal.

 The dimensions of this 7-quart slow cooker are 11.7 inches x 17.6 inches x 9.9 inches and it weighs 12.3 pounds.
 The removable stoneware pot and glass lid are totally dishwashable.
 The brushed stainless steel casing can be wiped out “once cool” with a soft cloth and warm soapy water.

-This 7-quart slow cooker is definitely worth a closer look, so click the link below for the in-depth review.
+This 7-quart slow cooker is definitely worth a closer look, so click the link below for an in-depth review.

-For more information bout this Hamilton Beach slow cooker why not go over and check out my full article by clicking here.
+For more information about this Hamilton Beach slow cooker, why not go over and check out my full article?

 KitchenAid 6-Quart Slow Cooker With Standard Lid